Monday, April 10, 2023

 Endnote 4

-What should be done about deer?
-In the absence of wolves and mountain lions, there does not seem to be any practical alternative to culling them, despite opposition expressed by some.
+What does predation mean in the tallgrass region today?
+It has no wolves or mountain lions.
+There seems to be no practical alternative to culling them, despite opposition expressed by some.
 Congratulations to Village of Northbrook and Cook County Forest Preserves for their deer-control programs.
 Congratulations to Lake County Forest Preserves for establishing a model of transparency and public education.
 All deer culled for population control by public agencies in Illinois are prepared for distribution through food banks to people who need better nutrition than they can afford.
+For the natural ecosystem, deer control is a matter of life and death, and there needs to be much more.

 Acknowledgments